kubernetes/website/content/en/docs/concepts/configuration/pod-priority-preemption.md

 ### Effect of Pod priority on scheduling order

-In Kubernetes 1.9 and later, when Pod priority is enabled, scheduler orders pending Pods by their priority and a pending Pod is placed ahead of other pending Pods with lower priority in the scheduling queue.
+When Pod priority is enabled, the scheduler orders pending Pods by their priority and a pending Pod is placed ahead of other pending Pods with lower priority in the scheduling queue.
 As a result, the higher priority Pod may be scheduled sooner than Pods with lower priority if its scheduling requirements are met.
 If such Pod cannot be scheduled, scheduler will continue and tries to schedule other lower priority Pods.

 ## Preemption